top of page

 What is federalism?
 Federalism is a reference to the fact that power in this country is divided between a single, national government and the state governments.
 The Constitution gives our national government in Washington D.C. power in certain areas.
 All other power is left to the states or to the people themselves.
 In the context of presidential elections, the states are the driving factor behind the selection of electors and the Electoral College vote.
 We don’t hold one single, national election for President.
 As the system operates today, we hold many separate elections, one in each state.

 Think about it.
 Are we really kicking democracy entirely out of the process?
 In this country, Americans participate in 51 purely democratic elections each and every presidential election year—one in each state and one in D.C.
 This first phase of the election is what you think of as “Election Day.”
 These purely democratic, state-level elections determine which individuals (electors) will represent their states in a second phase of the election.
-Part Two of the election occurs in December—with much less media fanfare!—and is a federalist election among the states.
+Part Two of the election occurs in December—but with much less media fanfare—and is a federalist election among the states.
 There are 538 electors who participate in this election.
 A majority of them (270) can elect a President.

 America’s unique blend of democracy and federalism has served the country well because it encourages presidential candidates to create national coalitions.
 A candidate must do more than simply rack up a majority of voters in one region or among the voters of one special interest group.
 He must appeal to a variety of Americans before he can win 270 states’ electoral votes.
 A direct popular election would not create the same set of incentives.
 Instead, the candidate who obtains the most individual votes—even if they are obtained exclusively in one region or in a handful of urban areas—would be able to win the presidency.